Issei: Generations

+"first generation" (一世, Issei) is a Japanese-language term used by ethnic Japanese in countries in North America and South America to specify the Japanese people who were the first generation to immigrate there.

+Originally, as mentioned above, these words were themselves common nouns in Japan referred to generations or reigns.
+So they are also still used in Japanese terms for personal names, such as Erizabesu Nisei means Queen Elizabeth II.
+Within the ethnic Japanese immigrant community they had come to characterize their own generations.

 The issei, nisei, and sansei generations reflect distinctly different attitudes to authority, gender, involvement with non-Japanese, religious belief and practice, and other matters.
 The age when individuals faced the wartime evacuation and internment during World War II has been found to be the most significant factor that explains such variations in attitudes and behaviour patterns.